LLNL/conduit/src/docs/sphinx/index.rst

    - I/O functionally beyond simple binary, memory mapped, and json-based text file I/O.
    - A light-weight web server for REST and WebSocket clients.
    - Interfaces for MPI communication using conduit::Node instances as payloads.
- - *Optionally depends on silo, hdf5, szip and mpi*
+ - *Optionally depends on silo, hdf5, szip, adios, and mpi*

 blueprint
 ~~~~~~~~~~
  - Provides interfaces for common higher-level conventions and data exchange protocols (eg. describing a “mesh”) using Conduit.
- - *No optional dependancies*
+ - *No optional dependencies*

 See the :doc:`user` for more details on these libraries.